armstmol01/CSE455Project/README.md

 process image (perform Optical Character Recognition) and return result to client

 Design decision:
-- should the client call DeepL API to translate or should the Flask backend do this as part of image processing
+- should the client call DeepL API to translate or should the backend do this as part of image processing

 ## Tech Stack
-Expo frontend (React Native framework)
-Flask backend (b/c it's python)
+Expo frontend (React Native framework running with npm) Flask backend (b/c it's python)

 Tutorials